markwoodhall/markwoodhall.com/resources/templates/md/posts/25-03-2017-dotnetcore-package-a-day-6.md

 Dapper development is led by [Nick Craver](https://twitter.com/Nick_Craver) and [Marc Gravell](https://twitter.com/marcgravell) but it is very much a community project, it currently has 100+ contributors.

-I am using Dapper quite heavily as part of a migration to dotnet core at [Open Energy Market](http://www.openenergymarket.com) and having used it on a number of other projects too I have always appreciated it's simplicitly, I'm super happy it's already available on dotnet core.
+I am using Dapper quite heavily as part of a migration to dotnet core at [Open Energy Market](http://www.openenergymarket.com) and having used it on a number of other projects too I have always appreciated it's simplicity, I'm super happy it's already available on dotnet core.

 ### What the community thinks